Herdomain/Log-Monitoring-Workflow/README.md

 ## 📊 Key Result

-During testing, no IP addresses exceeded the defined threshold.
+During testing, I found that no IP addresses exceeded the defined threshold.

 This means:
 - No suspicious activity was detected
 - The system correctly identified normal behavior
 - The monitoring workflow worked as expected

 ---

 ## 🎯 Why This Matters

+Through this project, I learned that:

 - Failed login attempts can indicate brute-force attacks
 - Automating log monitoring saves time and reduces manual effort
-- Even when no threats are found, it confirms that systems are behaving normally
+- Even when no threats are detected, it confirms that systems are behaving normally

 ---